Judging Panel Criteria for selection of the Judging Panel and procedures of Judging Panel

 The International ICT Awards Philippines, held annually, is one of the highly regarded events in the ICT industry, bringing the country’s best to center stage.
-Key elements to ensure the success of The International ICT Awards Philippines are well-defined and published criteria for the selection of the Panel of Judges, guidelines for judging, and appeal procedures.
-CanCham and IBPAP have approved the following for implementation for The 12th International ICT Awards Philippines.
+Key elements to ensure the success of the International ICT Awards Philippines are well-defined and published criteria for the selection of the Panel of Judges, guidelines for judging, and appeal procedures.
+CanCham has, with concurrence of the Title Sponsors, updated and approved the following for implementation for the 2019 International ICT Awards Philippines.

 To avoid any risk of judging being possibly compromised (including supporting documentation being oriented to the known interests of judges rather than the set judging criteria) names of members of the Judging Panel are withheld until announced at the Gala Night event when Winners are announced.
-However the criteria for selecting judges and judging procedures are public as posted below.
+However, the criteria for selecting judges and judging procedures are public and are posted below.

 Criteria for selecting judges